 Despite this confidence, most HR departments are planning to hire fewer employees in 2017.
 In fact, 55% of HR directors intend to take on less new talent.
 This varies from last year’s PwC CEO Pulse Survey, which found 62% of CEOs planning to hire more staff.

 Part of this reduction in workforce expansion appears to come from a lack of available talent.
-Over three-fourths of respondents said that they are concerned about the talent pool in the region.
+Over 75% of respondents said that they are concerned about the talent pool in the region.
+Finding the people with the skills you need and with a high EQ (Emotional intelligence) can be difficult.
+(Read more about EQ here)

 Specifically, HR directors feel that there is a skill gap in the following areas: